-Designated College staff members, including but not limited to, public safety officers, residential life staff and facilities management personnel have the authority to enter and inspect rooms for health and safety purposes, conduct repairs or investigate any suspicion of student endangerment or policy infractions at any time without permission or consent of the student occupant(s).
+Designated College staff members, including but not limited to, Public Safety officers, Residential Life staff and Facilities Management personnel have the authority to enter and inspect rooms for health and safety purposes, conduct repairs or investigate any suspicion of student endangerment or policy infractions at any time without permission or consent of the student occupant(s).
 Students are expected to cooperate with reasonable requests for entry.
 College staff will never enter a student's room without probable cause.
 College staff will respect students' privacy in their rooms; however, representatives of the College will enter a student's room under the following conditions:

-- In circumstances when there is the possibility of danger to life, health, safety or property. - When there is evidence that the College or residence hall policies (in Section C or Section D of the Blue Book) have been violated.
-(Examples of "evidence" may include, but not limited to, observing alcohol bottles or drug paraphernalia; smelling smoke or odors that might indicate cigarette or drug use; attempts to obscure evidence such as towels wedged under doors, vents covered or fans "unnecessarily" blowing air out open windows.) - As needed for the inspection of general physical conditions and/or damage of the room, inspection of fire safety/evacuation or health standards or when the student has requested inspection or repair work. - In conjunction with the hall closings, Thanksgiving, semester and spring breaks, for inspection of all rooms after they are vacated to ensure proper closing of all residence halls.
+- In circumstances when there is the possibility of danger to life, health, safety or property. - When there is evidence that the College or residence hall policies have been violated.
+(Examples of "evidence" may include, but not limited to, observing alcohol bottles or drug paraphernalia; smelling smoke or odors that might indicate cigarette or drug use; attempts to obscure evidence such as towels wedged under doors, vents covered or fans "unnecessarily" blowing air out open windows.) - As needed for the inspection of general physical conditions and/or damage of the room, inspection of fire safety/evacuation or health standards or when the student has requested inspection or repair work. - In conjunction with the hall closings, Thanksgiving, semester, and spring breaks, for inspection of all rooms after they are vacated to ensure proper closing of all residence halls.
 If during these checks, there is visible evidence of a violation of College policy, local, state or federal regulations, a College official will document the situation and may confiscate any prohibited items.
 If items are confiscated, a confiscation report will be submitted and the students will be notified.
 Confiscated items will be stored in a secure location until a follow up meeting is had with the student(s).